NeonGamerBot-QK/public-my-notes/zeon.md

   > zeon will add optionals such as homepage, cover (etc).
   > todo add warnings.
   > add more stuff to check such as README.md, contributing.md, LICENSE. custom zeon config.

-- make mybot add a dashboard for this notes. - 5%
+- make mybot add a dashboard for this notes. - 10%
-- make zeon get all known bdays via hackclub slack & send happy bdays on X birthday. - 15%
 - ~~make a program in (maybe) ~~deno~~ (now bun) which is an SMS bot which can read and parse apples sms messages of location sharing while on apple maps. - WIP.
 70% [repo](https://github.com/NeonGamerBot-QK/apple-maps-stats)~~ todo: add to zeon.
   > example:I will arrive at [location] around [timestamp].
 I’ll let you know if I’m running late.
 - ~~make slack zeon (if possible) cycle thru bdays and send happy bday to user in channel~~ not possible, users bday info is not public, plan 2 is to make a channel where you can join to have ur bday announced.
 - my mail app :D
-- ~~import~~ borrow some stuff from slickstats